e1pang/Machine-Learning-Interpolation/README.md

 [How to Develop an Encoder-Decoder Model for Sequence-to-Sequence Prediction in Keras](https://machinelearningmastery.com/develop-encoder-decoder-model-sequence-sequence-prediction-keras/)

-Further Reading that is unrelated to the code:
+Further Reading that is unrelated to the code and more about my interest in mimicing human cursor movement:

 [Identifying Game Players with Mouse Biometrics](http://miro.enev.us/docs/mouse_ID.pdf)